RomlinGroup/Flatpack/README.md

 The future will be built by [flatpack robots](https://flatpackrobots.com) living on the edge (Earth and Mars) powered by [flatpacks](https://github.com/romlingroup/flatpack-ai#flatpack-fpk-) (FPKs) containing micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters).

-[Code signing](https://github.com/romlingroup/flatpack-ai#code-signing) is vital for FPKs to enforce accurate deployments.
+[Code signing](https://github.com/romlingroup/flatpack-ai#code-signing) is vital for FPKs to enforce trust.
 Compromised or corrupt code could lead to a bad day, like inserting the wrong game cartridge in a killer robot.
 Hello, Skynet.

 Join us to flatten the complexity of AI and robotics.